 Due to low opt-out figures, Auto-Enrolment pensions have been heralded by the government as a success with 4 million workers enrolled since their establishment (Ugwumadu, 2014).
 Membership of occupational pension schemes has traditionally been higher for men.
 It is expected that the introduction of Auto-Enrolment, open to all who earn over the threshold, will help address this imbalance, and bring women into workplace pension provision.
-As such Auto-Enrolment pensions have been welcomed by the TUC (Trades Union Congress), but concerns have also been raised about the suitability of Auto-Enrolment for providing an adequate pension (Osborne, 2012; PPI, 2013; PWC, 2012; Uren, 2013; Roberts, 2014a; 2014b; TUC, 2014).
+As such Auto-Enrolment pensions has been welcomed by the TUC, but concerns have also been raised about the suitability of Auto-Enrolment for providing an adequate pension (Osborne, 2012; PPI 2013; PWC 2012; Uren, 2013; Roberts, 2014a; 2014b; TUC, 2014).

 An initial problem is that many of the poorest workers do not earn enough to qualify for Enrolment.
-Given that women are more likely to be low paid (Saari 2013; Warren, 2003), we see a higher proportion of women being excluded (Meyer, 2014).
-However, even for those enrolled there are concerns that the value of the pension will not to deliver sustainable retirement incomes (PWC, 2012; Uren 2013).
+Given that women are most likely to be low paid (Saari 2013; Warren, 2003), we see a higher proportion of women being excluded (Meyer, 2014).
+However, even for those enrolled there are concerns that the value of the pension will not to deliver sustainable retirement incomes (PWC 2012; Uren 2013).
 The main cause of concern with Auto-Enrolment is that a contribution rate of 8 per cent is just too low.
 Indeed, the DWP acknowledge that someone earning £28,900 would need to put away £3,250 a year (11.2% of salary), to even have a chance of a comfortable retirement (Morley, 2014: 3).
 As Auto-Enrolment only requires 8 per cent contributions, this leaves a 3.2 per cent gap for this salary group.
-Given that the Auto-Enrolment threshold is £10,000 we can see this will be a particular problem for women and other low earners, as not only will their pension be significantly smaller due to their low income but also it is less likely that they will have any spare income to save additional amounts over the 8 per cent minimum contribution (Morley, 2014).
-If the value of the pension is allowed to fall, then this is most likely to impact on women and low earners who are unable to save as much privately, or may be denied access to Auto-Enrolment (Saunders, 2013; WRC, 2013; Meyer, 2014).
+Given that the Auto-Enrolment threshold is £10,000 we can see this will be a particular problem for women and other low earners.
+This presents a greater hazard of poverty in retirement for those on low incomes, as not only will their pension be significantly smaller due to their low income but also it is increasingly less likely that they will have any spare income to save additional amounts over the 8 per cent minimum contribution (Morley, 2014).

 In addition, increased contributions from employees will not be matched with increased contributions from either employer or State, which leaves little incentive for very low earners to redirect salary to their pension pot.
 Thus, the Auto-Enrolment scheme is praised as a triumph because it offers access to workplace pension saving for many more people.
-However, as 8 per cent contributions are unlikely to provide a sufficient retirement income for savers, Auto-Enrolment provides the illusion of adequate pension provision, rather than the delivery of it.
+But, as we can see, if only 8 per cent is contributed only the illusion of an adequate retirement income is provided.

-The dominant account of Auto-Enrolment also suggests that a level playing field has been created because the ability to independently save has been extended to women.
-This is only part of the narrative for women.
+The discourse of Auto-Enrolment suggests that a level playing field has been created because the ability to independently save has been extended to women.
+This is only part of the narrative for women, however.
 At the same time, the increasing costs of childcare will prolong female breaks from the labour market as more new mothers decide to stay at home or work part-time (Cory and Alakeson, 2014).
 This will additionally dilute the value paid into Auto-Enrolment pensions by women, further calling into question its suitability.